peters/curl-for-windows/README.md

 # Simple curl example

-If you are new to curl you can checkout the example project found in curl.sln or you can find additional examples [https://github.com/bagder/curl/tree/master/docs/examples](here).
+If you are new to curl you can checkout the example project found in curl.sln or you can view additional the **[examples](https://github.com/bagder/curl/tree/master/docs/examples)** in the official curl repository.

 # Linking with libcurl (without gyp)